Required Employee Notices

 Sexual Harassment Survivors' Resources, Rights & Options

 This document provides information about on-campus and community victim resources in Brazos County.
+This document provides information about on-campus and community victim resources applicable to the Texas A&M University Qatar campus.
 Texas A&M University is committed to providing an environment of academic study and employment free from harassment or discrimination to all segments of its community including faculty, staff, students, guests and vendors.
 Harassment and discrimination, including sexual harassment and discrimination are illegal under federal and state statutes, including but not limited to Title IX of the Education Amendment of 1972, and is prohibited by Texas A&M University.
 The university will promptly address all complaints of discrimination, sexual harassment, and related retaliation in accordance with applicable federal and state laws.

 - Personal & Employment Information